 |National average cost||$530|

 The most common cost homeowners pay to clean a vent is $30 to $40 per vent for up to 20 vents and then $20 to $25 per vent for every extra one.
 This means that if you have 12 vents, you can expect the air vent cleaning cost to be $360 to $480.
 You may have more than the average number of vents in your home, so you can expect to pay a higher price for cleaning them.
 However, bigger homes are more likely to have greater linear feet of ductwork, so the cost to clean air ducts in bigger homes will be higher.
 The vents in your home are connected to the central HVAC system through ducts and need to be cleaned separately.
-Most companies give a quote based on the number of vents you have, although some can quote you based on the square footage of your home.
+Most companies give a quote based on the number of vents you have.
+However, some quote you based on the square footage of your home or per hour.
+Some companies charge a flat fee, known as a service fee or mileage fee, and a per vent charge, but this is less common.

 Several factors are involved in providing a cost estimate for your air duct cleaning.
 One major factor is the size of your system.
 Larger, more complex systems take more time to clean and cost more.
 Furnace components will also need to be cleaned, so the pros factor in the cost of cleaning multiple furnaces.
 The location of your air duct system is also a factor.
 The harder it is to reach, the more expensive the cleanup.
 Some other factors that determine how long the cleaning will take and cost are the size of the home, the number of systems, the extent of the contamination, and the number of HVAC cleaners.